BLimmie/eyewire_validator/README.md

 The input confidence is defaulted to 1 for the seed and 10 for everywhere else as it hasn't been explored yet.
 The hope for this model is that on each loop, it will explore the surroundings of the current seed and decide what belongs, what doesn't belong, and what it is still uncertain about.
 We also input p previous ground truths, of which the null equivalent is all zeros, so that the model gets previous cubes for extra context.

 We loop n (default=4) number of times through the U-Net model plugging in the logits as the new seed and sigma as the new confidence.
 We hope the high confidence value on the initial iteration for non-seed voxels causes the model to ignore the initial values of 0 in the seed.

+The model trained uses a previous size of 2 (trigram cubes) for additional information.

 ## Results and Analysis